zhangyi667/myBlog/_posts/2014-10-05-a-lesson-of-syslog.markdown

 title:  "A lesson of Syslog"
 date:   2014-10-05 18:30:46
 categories: work
+shortcut: When re-factor the syslog module of my little project, crush happened...
 ---
 When re-factor the syslog module of my little project, crush happened.